cloud-gov/product/ConMonChecklist.md

 * Open a PR to update our [ConMon checklist template](https://github.com/18F/cg-product/blob/master/ConMonChecklist.md).

 **Acceptance criteria**
+-  [ ] We uploaded our POA+M summary to MAX.gov
--  [ ] We uploaded our files to MAX.gov, including our summary sheet
+-  [ ] We uploaded our Inventory sheet to MAX.gov